BrandonD2039/User-Behavior-Phone-Data/README.md

 # Portfolio Piece - Analyzing User Behavior Based on Mobile Device Usage
 This is a dataset based on the analysis of mobile device usage patterns and user-behavior.
-This is my first ever portfolio-project and I had a great time trialing and error through some of the queries to get the result I wanted.
+This is my first ever portfolio project and I had a great time trialing and error through some of the queries to get the result I wanted.
 <sub>so go easy on me ;) </sub>

 ## Project Scope